1. How do I know if I’m a Sex and Love Addict?

 Get to meetings: “Meeting makers make it.”
 That’s an adage in all 12-step programs, and for good reason.
 Meetings are essential, especially in the early days.
 While doing “90 meetings in 90 days” may be a challenge, the more meetings you make, the more you will come to understand you are not alone.
 Check our area Meeting List.
 A few of our meetings are designed for ‘beginners’, but you are welcome at any of our meetings!

 Talk to a recovering addict: “You are not alone” means help and comfort are as close as your telephone.
 Get some phone numbers and use them, often.
 Do not worry about being a burden.
 The primary purpose of each S.L.A.A. group, and each member of that group, is “… to carry its message to the sex and love addict who still suffers”.
 Each phone call helps two people … you and the person you call.

 Get a sponsor: A fellow addict who has solid sobriety will provide invaluable guidance in early ‘house cleaning’ and in getting you started on the steps.
 Talk to your sponsor daily, or hourly, or as often as needed.

 Start working the steps: Do this with a sponsor, and start soon!
 Do Step One.
 Then, move to Step Two.
-Do each step, in its proper order and in the proper time.
-Do not insist on perfection, except for Step One.
+Do each step, in order and it feels like the appropriate time.
 Your embracing of the Twelve Steps will be a life-long endeavor.